ShiyiDu/Q_Learning_Java/README.md

 initSnakeGame();
 initSnakeGame2();

-You can also see the code for Q-learning in Q_Learner.java file
+You can also see my implementation for Q-learning in Q_Learner.java file